marckii8888/algovis/README.md

 Web framework.
 It is created using ***Python 3.8.2***, ***Django 3.0.5***, ***html5*** and ***bootstrap***.
 The project focuses on Insertion sort, Merge sort, Quick sort and Heap sort.
 It analyzes the time and space complexity of each algorithm.

+***This webapp is not fully responsive.
+It is not responsive on mobile devices.
+It is best viewed from a desktop***
 ## Demo
 Demo of the web application is available [here](https://algovisapp.herokuapp.com/).
 ## Dependencies used